tuhinjubcse/tuhinjubcse.github.io/index.md

 Yes Pre-trained models have proved their efficacy in variety of tasks, but how can we improve over them?
 For tasks where the language is disparately different from pretraining corpus , can we benefit by fine tuning on task of interest?
 Read my <b>NAACL 2019</b> and <b>EMNLP 2019</b> paper which tries to answer these questions.

-I have found new interest in developing computational models for Fact Checking.With the plethora of information available on the internet we need models to verify these.
+I have found new interest in developing computational models for Machine Reading at Scale especially Fact Extraction and Verification.With the plethora of information available on the internet we need models to verify these.
 Typically a fact checking pipeline involves robust Information Retrieval and smart Natural Language Inference.Also how can we build robust fact checking models without overfitting on a dataset.
 How can we create adversarial examples to break models.Read our papers on fact checking to know more about the challenges and how we solve them.

 Currently , I am working on computational methods to incorporate machine commonsense or pragmatics (Speaker intent) in creative text generation (for example sarcasm)